QuickPay/magento-v2/README.md

 Module QuickPay\Payment implements integration with the QuickPay payment service provider.

 Currently in alpha release, use at your own risk.
+Pull requests welcome!

+Coded and tested in Magento 2.1.2, compatibility with other versions has not been tested yet.

 Implemented so far:
 * Authorize